MGamalCYSEC/Active-Directory-Enumeration-and-Attacks/AD Lateral Movement/README.md

-Here’s a structured, organized document outlining **Lateral Movement Techniques** and their **Conditions for Success**:

----

 # **Lateral Movement Methods**
-*Organized by technique, conditions, and practical use cases*

----

 ## **1. Overview**
 **Lateral Movement** refers to techniques attackers use to expand access within a network after initial compromise.
 These methods often exploit valid accounts, stolen credentials (hashes, Kerberos tickets), or system vulnerabilities.